About MTR

 Unfortunately, Frayser has seen significant economic decline since these two employers closed their doors in 1983.
 About half of its residents currently earn less than $25,000 per year.
 Still, many of Frayser’s community members have a deep sense of pride in their neighborhood and are actively seeking to improve the community.
 There are currently about 15 public and charter schools in the 38127 zip code run by 7 different networks, including the ASD and several charter networks.
 Neighborhood partners and assets include the Frayser Community Association, Frayser CDCFrayser Neighborhood Council, and Christ Community Health Services.

-Frayser - 34 MTR Educators, 4 Schools
+Frayser - 29 MTR Educators, 4 Schools

-Graham Heights
+Graham Heights / Mitchell Heights

 Several organizations and community assets provide services to residents of the community including Gaisman Community Center, Memphis Athletic Ministries at Leawood Baptist, STREETS Ministries, and Su Casa.
 The Kingsbury High School soccer team exemplifies the diversity of the neighborhood and its schools.
 The team’s players speak seventeen languages, learn English in the classroom, and speak Spanish on the field.
-In 2009, the team lacked the funds to pay for their first trip to the state championship but due to the financial support of the community they were able to raise the money needed for the trip.
+Resources in Mitchell Heights, such as the Heights CDC, United Way of the Mid South, nearby Christ Community Health Services on Broad, and Memphis Athletic Ministries seek to build a stronger community where people choose to invest their lives, talents, and energy.
 The beauty, diversity, and collaboration between cultures, ethnicities, and organizations are signs of hope for this community.

-Graham Heights - 43 MTR Educators, 5 Schools
+Graham Heights - 42 MTR Educators, 5 Schools

 Orange Mound